Sony A7S II versus Sony A99 II

 |Sony A99 (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.0||14.0||1555||89|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The A7S II and the A99 II are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2400k dots).
-The following table reports on some other key feature differences and similarities of the Sony A7S II, the Sony A99 II, and comparable cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+Moreover, their viewfinders offer an identical resolution of 2400k dots.
+The table below summarizes some of the other core capabilities of the Sony A7S II and Sony A99 II in connection with corresponding information for a sample of similar cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Sony A7S II (⇒ rgt)||2400||no||3.0||1229||tilting||no||8000||5.0||no||YES|